 This checklist will help you find the best cranberry powder out there very quickly.
-When buying something, especially something premium, you want to feel that you made the right choice.
-Even more so when it comes to something that should nourish your body, such as a cranberry powder.
+When buying something, especially of premium quality, you want to feel that you made the right choice.
 Because we understand the importance of such a decision, we did the hard work for you.
-Below we provide a list of the 10 most important things you should pay attention to when evaluating cranberry powders that are available in the market.
+Below we provide a list of the ten most important things to pay attention to when evaluating cranberry powders.

 Wild vs. cultivated

-The quality of an edible food product is predominantly defined by the quality of ingredients it consists of.
+The quality of ingredients predominantly defines the quality of an edible food product.
 Cranberry powder is not any different.
-To begin with, it is important to understand that not all cranberries are the same as not all people are the same.
-In fact, there are two main native species (aka wild species), the Vaccinium macrocarpon that grows in North America, and the Vaccinium oxycoccus that grows in Europe.
-In addition to that, there are more than 100 varieties that are mainly a product of genetic editing of the two main wild species.
+First, it is essential to understand that not all cranberries are the same, as not all people are the same.
+There are two main native species (i.e., wild species).
+The first is the Vaccinium macrocarpon that grows in North America.
+The second is the Vaccinium oxycoccus that grows in Europe.
+More than 100 varieties are mainly a product of genetic editing (GMO) of the two main wild species.
 These species are usually patented and mostly found in the United States, Canada, and the UK.
-Although genetic editing aims to create a new variety that is bigger in size, or has better color, or is a bit sweeter, wild-grown cranberries are still the ones with the highest nutritional value.
+Although genetic editing aims to create a new variety that is bigger, or has better color, or is a bit sweeter, wild-grown cranberries are still the ones with the highest nutritional value.

 Powder from whole berries vs. parts of berries

-Cranberry powder can be made of either the whole berry that includes the skin, flesh, and seeds, or just parts of it such as the skin leftovers or the juice.
-It is important to know that the best cranberry powders are made of the whole cranberries.
-The reason is that most of the antioxidants (i.e., proanthocyanins) in cranberries are coming from the skin.
-In addition, the fiber is coming from the seeds and other nutrients such as essential vitamins and minerals are coming from the flesh.
+Cranberry powder comprises either the whole berry that includes the skin, flesh, and seeds, or just parts of it, such as the skin leftovers or the juice.
+It is essential to know that only premium quality whole cranberries guarantee premium quality cranberry powders.
+The reason is that most of the antioxidants (i.e., proanthocyanins) in cranberries come from the skin.
+Also, the fiber comes from the seeds, and other nutrients such as essential vitamins and minerals come from the flesh.
 We provide more detailed information about cranberry’s nutritional value (and how it compares to lingonberry) in our blog post here.
 In conclusion, to get the highest nutritional value for your buck, choose a cranberry powder that comes from whole berries instead of skin or juice only.
 You can also check what are the best cranberry products in our blog post here.

-Recommendation: Choose a cranberry powder that is made of whole berries.
+Recommendation: Choose a product that comes from whole berries.

 Country of origin

-If you ask anyone whether they would prefer eating cranberries that grow in areas known for their clean and unpolluted nature, or from areas known for their heavy industry and polluted air, soil, and waters, the answer would be obvious.
+If you ask anyone whether they would prefer eating cranberries that grow in pure and unpolluted nature or regions known for their heavy industry and polluted nature, the answer is obvious.

 Berries that grow in the Northern countries (e.g., Finland, Sweden, Canada) have a much higher nutritional value than berries from other countries because of their unique climate.
-The cool temperatures and the long summer days under the Arctic sun provide the ideal conditions for cranberries to produce much higher concentrations of antioxidants and other nutrients.
-This is the main reason why these berries are darker in color, have much more intense taste, and are usually smaller in size.
+The cold temperatures and the long summer days under the Arctic sun provide the ideal conditions for cranberries to produce much higher antioxidants and other nutrients.
+As a result, these berries are darker in color, have a much more intense taste, and are usually smaller.

-Recommendation: Choose a cranberry powder with a country of origin you trust for their clean environment and for one that has a cool climate such as Finland, Sweden, and Canada.
+Recommendation: Choose a product with a country of origin you trust for their clean environment and for one that has a cold climate, such as Finland, Sweden, and Canada.

 Organic vs. Conventional

-Organic products are on the rise recently mainly because of the issues that modern large-scale agriculture created.
-However, it is important to understand what organic label means, and when it makes a difference.
+Organic products are on the rise recently, mainly because of the issues that modern large-scale agriculture created.
+However, it is crucial to understand what an organic label means and when it makes a difference.

-Briefly, an organic product is one that was cultivated without pesticides, antibiotics, or came from a genetically modified plant.
-So, you can immediately understand that any of 100 or more genetically modified cranberry varieties mainly used in the United States and Canada do not qualify as organic products.
+Briefly, an organic product grows without pesticides, antibiotics, and is not a GMO plant.
+Therefore, you can immediately understand that any of the 100 or more GMO cranberry varieties in the United States and Canada do not qualify as organic products.

-On the other hand, when buying a wild product, the organic label does not really apply, or it is not necessary because of the following reasons.
-Firstly, the berries are not farmed but have been growing wild in their natural environment – the forest.
-Secondly, pesticides are never used when a product grows wild in nature, nor does a fertilizer is used as the forest provides the best natural fertilizers.
+On the other hand, when buying a wild product, the organic label does not apply, or it is not necessary for the following reasons.
+Firstly, the wild berries only grow in their natural environment – the forest.
+Secondly, they do not need pesticides or fertilizers as the forest provides the best environment for them.
 Thus, having organic certification adds no value in this case.
-In Finland for example, all forests could be classified as organic, however, because they are not cultivated, they cannot get official certification, as they are wild natural forests.
+In Finland, for example, the authorities could classify all forests as organic; however, because they are wild, they cannot get official certification, as they are wild natural forests.

-When buying cranberry powder made of farmed cranberries, organic is a safer and cleaner option.
-On the other hand, when buying a wild product, choosing a country of origin known for its clean environment is your best option.
+When buying a cranberry powder from conventional (not wild) cranberries, choosing organic is a safer and cleaner option.
+On the other hand, when purchasing a wild product, choosing a country of origin known for the pristine environment is your best choice.

 Recommendation: If you buy wild berry powder, the country of origin is more important than organic certification.
-If your berry powder is made of farmed berries, go for organic.
+If your berry powder comes from farmed berries, go for organic.

 Ingredients – 100% whole berries vs. additives and preservatives

-The ingredient list of a cranberry powder can reveal a lot about its quality.
-Many products in the market use preservatives, added sugars, sweeteners, or colorants, which is a sign of lower quality cranberry powder.
-These additives are typically used to improve the taste, color, smell, and extend the shelf life of a lower quality product.
+The ingredient list of a cranberry powder reveals a lot about its quality.
+Many companies use preservatives, sugars, sweeteners, or colorants, which is a sign of a lower quality cranberry powder.
+The main reason for using additives is to improve the taste, color, smell and extend the shelf life of a lower quality product.

-The best quality cranberry powders are made of 100% berries and nothing else.
-If other ingredients are listed on the package, please pay attention to it and please keep in mind that the order each ingredient is listed on the package, reveals its rank by weight in decreasing order.
-For example, if the ingredient list shows “sugar cane juice, cranberries, and citric acid”, it means that in the biggest by volume ingredient in this product is sugar cane juice followed by cranberries followed by citric acid.
-What you would lie to buy instead is a product that has only one ingredient on the list, whole cranberries.
+The best quality cranberry powders come from 100% berries and nothing else.
+If you spot other ingredients on the package, please pay attention to it.
+The order of each ingredient reveals its rank by weight in decreasing order.
+For example, if the ingredient list shows “sugar cane juice, cranberries, and citric acid,” it means that the biggest by volume ingredient in this product is sugar cane juice followed by cranberries followed by citric acid.
+What you would like to buy instead is a product with only one ingredient on the list, whole cranberries.

-Another thing to look for is whether the powder was made using the freeze-drying method.
-This method preserves the powder in the best way and provides at least two years of shelve life for your powder, which makes the use of additional preservatives unnecessary.
+Another thing to look for is whether the processing method of the powder was freeze-drying.
+This method preserves the powder in the best way and provides at least two years of shelve life, making the use of additional preservatives unnecessary.

-Recommendation: Choose a cranberry powder that has one ingredient only: whole cranberries.
+Recommendation: Choose a product that has one ingredient only: whole cranberries.

 Color, aroma & taste

-The best cranberry powder will have a vivid pinkish color by nature and without the need for additional artificial colorants.
+The best cranberry powder will have a vivid pinkish color by nature without additional artificial colorants.
 The aroma of a high-quality cranberry powder is fruity, and it should smell like fresh cranberries!
-If you know about cranberries, just by smelling the powder you will be able to tell about its quality immediately.
-If the cranberry powder does not smell like much, chances are high it will not taste like much.
-Just for the record, good quality cranberry powder should taste a bit tangy and sour and by no means should it taste sweet.
+If you know about cranberries, just by smelling the powder, you will be able to tell about its quality immediately.
+If the cranberry powder does not smell like much, chances are high; it will not taste like much.
+Just for the record, good quality cranberry powder should taste a bit tangy and sour, and by no means should it taste sweet.
 If it does, then you can conclude with 100% certainty that it has added sugar.
-On the other hand, tasteless cranberry powder may be an indication of low-quality cranberries used, an old product, or a low-quality processing method.
+On the other hand, tasteless cranberry powder may indicate low-quality cranberries, an old product, or a low-quality processing method.

-Recommendation: Choose a cranberry powder with a naturally bright pink color, intense smell, and a bold taste such as this of fresh cranberries.
+Recommendation: Choose a product with a naturally bright pink color, intense smell, and a bold taste such as this of fresh cranberries.

 How cranberries are processed into becoming a powder plays a critical role in its quality.
-Simply put, cranberry powder is made by drying the fresh berries and then grinding them into powder.
-However, there are different drying methods, which makes a big difference in the quality, taste, fragrance, and nutritional value of the cranberry powder.
+Put merely; cranberry powder is made by drying the fresh berries and then grinding them into powder.
+However, different drying methods make a big difference in the quality, taste, fragrance, and nutritional value of the cranberry powder.

-Many companies use a drying method based on heat, something that reduces the quality and nutritional value of the berries.
-In addition, the color, taste, and aroma of the berries are also altered when using the heat-drying method mainly because most of the chemical structure of the nutrients is broken.
-On the other hand, there is the freeze-drying method, which is considered the best and maintains the characteristics (physical and chemical) and unique nutritional value of cranberries to the maximum possible.
+Many companies use a drying method based on heat, which reduces the berries’ quality and nutritional value.
+Also, the color, taste, and aroma of the berries change when using the heat-drying method.
+The main reason is that most of the nutrients’ chemical structure breaks.
+On the other hand, the freeze-drying process is considered the best and maintains the characteristics (physical and chemical) and unique nutritional value of cranberries to the maximum possible.
 If you are interested in the processing methods, read our blog on how is what is freeze-dried blueberry powder.

 Recommendation: Choose a cranberry powder in airtight packaging that protects the powder from the light.

-We all feel good when we get a good deal, but let’s be honest, most of the time price is an indicator of quality.
-If you find a cranberry powder that is much cheaper than any other comparable product out there, it is most likely of questionable quality or it is mass-produced in an industrial way, which has an immediate impact on its nutritional value.
-Another reason that can push cranberry powder prices down, is by mixing it with sugars or other filler ingredients.
-In this case, you end up paying a very cheap ingredient (e.g. sugar) at the price of cranberry and you get a product that is not 100% from whole berries.
-As we explained above, it is very important to check the ingredients list before buying anything.
+We all feel good when we get a good deal, but let’s be honest, most of the time, price is an indicator of quality.
+Suppose you find a cranberry powder that is much cheaper than any other comparable product out there.
+In that case, it is most likely of questionable quality, or it is mass-produced in an industrial way, which has an immediate impact on its nutritional value.
+Another reason that can push cranberry powder prices down is by mixing it with sugars or other filler ingredients.
+In this case, you end up paying a very cheap ingredient (e.g., sugar) at the cranberry price, and you get a product that is not 100% from whole berries.
+As we explained above, it is essential to check the ingredients list before buying anything.

 Overall, powders made from properly grown or wild cranberries will always be more expensive than mass-produced and farmed berries.
-Another reason why a cranberry powder can be more expensive than others is that they are coming from countries with unpolluted environments, they have an organic certification, or they are made of wild berries.
-All these factors are important to ensure the best quality of your product, but for obvious reasons, they come at a higher cost.
-In conclusion, when it comes to cranberry powders, a lower price means lower quality and therefore lower nutritional value for the product you buy.
+A cranberry powder can be more costly than others because they come from countries with unpolluted environments, have an organic certification, or come from wild berries.
+All these factors are important to ensure the best quality of your product, but they come at a higher cost for obvious reasons.
+In conclusion, when it comes to cranberry powders, a lower price means lower quality and, therefore, lower nutritional value for the product you buy.

 Recommendation: Do not let price be the only factor behind your cranberry powder decision – you will regret it.
 Know what goes into pricing and be aware of the quality of the product before making your purchase.
 Go for the best overall deal and not for the cheapest deal.